Turning the Tables: Behind Every Successful Woman

 Women’s Election to Office in the Fifty States: Opportunities and Challenges

-Discussion of the barriers and opportunities women face in seeking state legislative and statewide executive office and the differences across states in women's officeholding.
-Party is a key factor in understanding women's candidacies and women's representation.
+This chapter discusses the barriers and opportunities women face in seeking state legislative and statewide executive office and the differences across states in women's officeholding.
+It asserts that party is a key factor in understanding women's candidacies and women's representation.

 Book Chapter